pablo-vs/BLS/README.md

 # CurvasElipticasBLS
-In main file, you must change the value of storagePubKeyFile.
+In main file, you might change the value of storagePubKeyFile.
-Por favoh, necesito control de errores